 Almost all international students at Saint Michael's live in a residence hall.
-Included in the cost of housing at Saint Michael's are three or more meals each day in the dining halls, linen service, health insurance and airport transfer.
+Included in the cost of housing at Saint Michael's are three or more meals each day in the dining halls and airport transfer.
+Linen service is available.
 Students in our English language programs may choose to live in a hotel, which is located right across the street from campus.

 There are several kinds of residence halls including dormitories with single and double rooms, suites, and apartments.
 Most international students in our ESL programs live in suite style housing.

 Each residence hall room includes a bed, dresser, closet, desk, and chair.
 All residences are wired for broadband internet access.
 Each building offers a wide variety of common areas and seminar rooms used for studying and special programs.
 Each hall has laundry machines for student use.

 Single Room: All single rooms have a bed, desk, desk chair, dresser and closet.
 There are a limited number of single rooms available for students.
 Students are placed into single rooms based on a first-come, first-served basis.

 Double Room: All double rooms have two beds, two desks, two desk chairs, two dressers and two closets.
 During the summer session, international students reside in a double room with a U.S. or international roommate.

 Suite: Students sleep in a single room but share a common area and bathroom with other students in the suite.
 A suite is the most common living experience for international students.